Coin-Degeni/EVM-projects/README.md

 These are my web3 projects
 As you know, I have built in several web3 projects on different networks.
-<br>I think Runes is making the progress of creating fungible tokens on Bitcoin more efficent than BRC-20.
-The era of Runes is coming.
 <div>If you want, you can see.</div>
+<br><h2>I think Runes is making the progress of creating fungible tokens on Bitcoin more efficent than BRC-20.
+The era of Runes is coming.</h2>

 <h3><u><strong><i>Turtsat</i></strong></u> &nbsp;(Bitcoin)</h3>
 <hr />